healthnoteinc/policies/17-data_integrity_policy.md

 ## 17.10 Email Security

 1. Standard Email encryption as provided by the use of Google Suite (Gmail) is in use.

+## 17.11 De-Identification of ePHI

+1. Unless explictitly requested by the client, all ePHI is de-identified.